-Born on May 5, 1989, in Tappahannock, Virginia, Chris Brown became a teen heartthrob, landing R&B and pop hits that included "Run It!," "Kiss Kiss" and "Forever."
-In 2009, he physically assaulted his then-girlfriend, pop/dance star Rihanna, and found his songs dropped from radio.
+Chris Brown became a teen heartthrob with R&B and pop hits that included "Run It!," "Kiss Kiss" and "Forever."
+In 2009, he physically assaulted his then-girlfriend, pop/dance star Rihanna, and found his songs dropped from the radio.
 Afterward, Brown rediscovered success on the music charts, earning a Grammy for his 2011 album, F.A.M.E., but also continued to receive attention for brushes with the law.

 In 2006, Brown went out on the road for his Up Close & Personal tour.
 He played more than 30 concerts in cities across the country.
 While he enjoyed playing live, it was not without its hazards.
 "Once during a show, I reached out to touch these girls' hands, and they pulled me off the stage," Brown told CosmoGirl magazine.

 Expanding his career as an entertainer, Brown branched out into acting.
 He had a small role in the box office hit Stomp in the Yard (2007), which centered around a step dance competition.
 The film also featured another popular R&B performer, Ne-Yo.
 On the small screen, Brown played against type as a high school band geek on The O.C. for several episodes.

 The final months of 2007 brought a wave of new projects for Brown.
 He released his second album, Exclusive, in November.
 On this project, Brown became more hands-on behind the scenes.
 He helped write several tracks, including the hit single "Kiss Kiss" with T-Pain.
 In addition to T-Pain, Brown worked with Sean Garrett on "Wall to Wall" and will.i.am and Tank on "Picture Perfect," among others.
 He also came up with the concepts for his music videos and served as co-director on them.